 - 4.1.
-The expectations of pupils are made clear both implicitly and explicitly by the circulation of the School rules to pupils at the start of the academic year, during form time and assembly, and publication of this Policy on the School's website.
+The expectations of pupils are made clear both implicitly and explicitly by the circulation of the School rules in the PGS Planners and publication of this Policy on the School's website.
 This policy is available in hard copy on request.
 A copy of this policy is available for inspection from the School Office during the School day. - 4.2.
 Whilst it is understood that there will be variations in staff acceptance and tolerance of pupils' behaviour depending on the nature and context of the lesson or activity, all staff are expected to promote self-discipline amongst pupils and to deal with any unacceptable behaviour.
 Behaviour which does not allow constructive teaching or learning is unacceptable and staff will ensure this is not tolerated.